xbmc/kodi-tv/src/content/article/kodi-20-3-nexus-release/index.md

   * Fixed: 24 Hz refresh rate related to HDR in specific use cases only (when Windows HDR auto-switch is not used).
   * Fixed: audio device "WASAPI:default" was listed multiple times in audio device list.
-  * Fixed: fractional refresh rates 119.88 Hz and higher they were not displayed correctly.
+  * Fixed: fractional refresh rates 119.88 Hz and higher were not displayed correctly.

 **Pictures**

-* An exif parsing regression from v19 was resolved.
+* An EXIF parsing regression from v19 was resolved.

 **PVR**